 Triple Lemon Cake was inspired by the fact I didn't have any good chocolate on hand.
-Frankly, I wanted to make brownies, but duty called in the form of a bunch of lemons and an open jar of curd.
+I'd wanted to make brownies, but duty called in the form of a bunch of lemons and an open jar of lemon curd.

 Fine Cooking Triple Lemon Cake

 This recipe was adapted from one in Fine Cooking and requires two 8x2 inch deep cake pans.
-It turned out all my 8 inch cake pans were only 1 ½ inches deep, so I had to adjust the recipe and make it in three pans.
-I also streamlined it a bit to cut down on appliances and bowls, and at the end of the day, I think I liked my way better than Fine Cooking's because there was a better ratio of cake to lemon curd.
+It turned out all my 8-inch cake pans were only 1 ½ inches deep, so I had to adjust the recipe and make it in three pans.
+I also streamlined it a bit to cut down on appliances and bowls.
+At the end of the day, I think I liked my way better than Fine Cooking's because there was a better ratio of cake to lemon curd.

 Fine Cooking Lemon Curd

-Speaking of which, when it came time to fill the cake with lemon curd, I decided that this cake deserved its own fresh batch and not just what was left of the jarred type in the refrigerator.
-The cake will leave you with 5 egg yolks, so it makes sense to just whip up a quick batch of Fine Cooking's lemon curd.
+When it came time to fill the cake with lemon curd, I decided that this cake deserved its own fresh batch and not just what was left of the jar in the refrigerator.
+The cake will leave you with 5 egg yolks, so it makes sense to just whip up a quick batch of lemon curd.

-If you are looking for an easy lemon cake with lots of fresh lemon flavor, here it is.
-It is kind of a lot for just 3 people, so I think we're going to eat a few slices the squash it up and make cake pops.
+If you are looking for an easy scratch lemon cake with lots of fresh lemon flavor, here it is.

 Recipe